 HTTP compression can be done using two different mechanisms, one which might

-be considered "The Right Way" and the other that is the way that everyone actually
+be considered "The Right Way" and the other that is the way that everyone

-use this with the
+curl to use this with the

 curl --compressed http://example.com/